-The cash Prizes, for projects proven to improve refugee self-reliance, recognise the agency, dignity and autonomy of refugees and forced migrants, anywhere.
+With programmes operational in 12 countries and states the finalists’ work is improving the independence of refugees and displaced people across the globe.
+The four annual cash Prizes – for projects proven to improve refugee self-reliance – recognise the agency, dignity and autonomy of refugees and forced migrants.

-The chair of Ockenden International, Judith Ingham said: “Thousands of refugees and IDPs – and their communities – are benefitting from the self-reliance and independence these projects establish.
+The chair of Ockenden International, Judith Ingham said: “Thousands of refugees and displaced people – as well as their communities – are benefitting from the self-reliance and independence these projects promote and expand.

-The entries will be judged by a panel of experts who will be looking for highly effective projects that have led to real change in people’s lives, with measurable evidence of outcomes, as explained in the Entry Rules and Judging Criteria.
-The three-month deadline for entries is midnight (GMT) on Tuesday, November 30, 2021, with the four winners to be announced by March 31, 2022.
+The seven-member judging panel was looking for highly effective projects that have led to real change in people’s lives, with measurable evidence of outcomes, as explained in the Entry Rules and Judging Criteria.
+The deadline for entries was midnight (GMT) on Tuesday, November 30, 2021.
+The four winners were announced on Wednesday the 30th of March 2022.

 The Ockenden International Prizes remain focused on identifying solutions to the challenges faced by displaced people, raising awareness of their needs, and rewarding outstanding projects.